dapr/docs/daprdocs/content/en/reference/api/actors_api.md

 }
 ```

-When you specify the repitiion number in both `period` and `ttl`, the timer/reminder will be stopped when either condition is met.
+When you specify the repetition number in both `period` and `ttl`, the timer/reminder is stopped when either condition is met.
 The following example has a timer with a `period` of 3 seconds (in ISO 8601 duration format) and a `ttl` of 20 seconds.
-This timer fires immediately after registration, then every 3 seconds after that for the duration of 20 seconds.
+This timer fires immediately after registration, then every 3 seconds after that for the duration of 20 seconds, after which it never fires again since the `ttl` was met

 ```json
 {